DigiBP/Team-Echo/README.md

       <image src="https://user-images.githubusercontent.com/89810259/147151496-f2fa04a9-c3b0-4199-a9aa-ebf8e6bac5cf.png" width="630" height="320"><br><br>
 Appsheet transforms our Google Sheet "Callers" to an user-friendly data-monitoring platform with a modern user interface. <br><br>
           The app has been deployed to the Google Play store and can be <a href="https://www.appsheet.com/newshortcut/d8319de6-210c-403e-84ba-f66f587d6f6b">installed on the mobile phone</a> for the paramedic to monitor the real-time status of the incoming callers records. <br><br>
-Once a new patient has called or entered the contact information into DialogFlow, the paramedic will get an in-app notification showing: A new caller's record is created. <br><br>
+Once a new patient has called or entered the contact information into DialogFlow, the paramedic will get an in-app notification showing: <em>"A new caller's record is created."</em> <br><br>
-User interface of our Emergency Manager app (iPad view):<br><br>Overview of the caller's info (sorted by descending date)<br><image src="https://user-images.githubusercontent.com/89810259/147155999-e532d869-e31a-40aa-8b3a-b388433b54e1.png" width="500" height="700"><br><br>
+User interface of our Emergency Manager app (iPad view):<br><br>Overview of the caller's info sorted by descending date:<br><image src="https://user-images.githubusercontent.com/89810259/147155999-e532d869-e31a-40aa-8b3a-b388433b54e1.png" width="500" height="700"><br><br>
           Choose the "Map" function to view the location of all callers:<br>
-          <image src="https://user-images.githubusercontent.com/89810259/147265813-9881de7b-c034-41d1-a4da-89c60c4b1a3b.png" width="500" height="700"><br>
+          <image src="https://user-images.githubusercontent.com/89810259/147265813-9881de7b-c034-41d1-a4da-89c60c4b1a3b.png" width="500" height="700"><br><br>
-              Tap on the "Schedule" function to display a daily, weekly or monthly view of the callers records<br><image src="https://user-images.githubusercontent.com/89810259/147266660-2cb0bf81-8aea-42ff-b0bd-f9a81a3aa50e.png" width="500" height="700">
+              Tap on the "Schedule" function to display a daily, weekly or monthly view of the callers records:<br><image src="https://user-images.githubusercontent.com/89810259/147266660-2cb0bf81-8aea-42ff-b0bd-f9a81a3aa50e.png" width="500" height="700"><br><br>
+              Tap on the patient record to view patient contact details:<br><image src="https://user-images.githubusercontent.com/89810259/149843756-7cef214c-7af3-4563-aaaf-1099b6984baf.png" width="500" height="700"><br><br>
+              It is also possible to manually add a new patient record or update an existing record:<br><image src="https://user-images.githubusercontent.com/89810259/149843524-0cc09aba-4496-4217-a60a-ffaeee758303.png" width="500" height="700"><br>
         </li>
         </ul>
-3. At this point, the paramedics are aware that a new patient needs to be assisted.
+3. At this point, upon the in-app notification, the paramedics are immediately aware that a new patient needs to be assisted.
 The emergency call with patient data are forwarded to an Emergency Call Agent to give first aid instructions.
 Meanwhile, a paramedic prepares for dispatch to pick up the patient:<br><image src="https://user-images.githubusercontent.com/89810259/147160442-f98c76ea-73d9-44f4-a911-e33523c95cfc.png" width="920" height="350"><br>

 4. Once the dispatch is ready, the paramedic drives to the patient's location and provides any necessary first aid:<br><image src="https://user-images.githubusercontent.com/89810259/147165231-130ed01c-ee4e-4b35-b897-16be0c89db90.png" width="380" height="500"><br>